-Initiative 3.
-3rd on dedicated medic(2)-
+3. 3rd on dedicated medic(2)-

-a.
+- a.
 Implementation Priority- This project appears slightly further down on the strategic list so that infrastructure can be fully completed to support it.
 This later placement also ensures continuation of the project by having long-term financial capacity.
 The ladder should be starting service in 2028.
 The addition of this proposed staffing would create a minimum of 6 personnel at Station 41, allowing the ladder to be fully staffed along with a cross staffed engine/ambulance.
 This staffing model would maintain all current capabilities and be supplemented by the ladder's capabilities.
 This also allows the District to have full credit from the WSRB for all functions.
 Additional positions also increase the efficiency of deploying the Technical Rescue resources by having a dedicated "Tech Team Station".
 It is logical to link the Tech Rescue Team with the ladder, as the ladder can be used during various technical calls (high directional, tree/tower rescue, etc.).
-The District will continue to explore grant opportunities for this additional staffing.

-- b.
-Strategic Priority This step will increase the District's staffing in an effort to satisfy NFPA 1710, ERF, and WSRB.
+As stated above, if the SAFER Grant is awarded, this project would be moved sooner in the implementation order, thus prioritizing the ladder sooner.
+If the current SAFER grant is not successfully awarded, the timing will remain as shown here and the District will continue to pursue grant opportunities for initial funding of these projects. - b.
+Strategic Priority- This step will increase the District's staffing in an effort to satisfy NFPA 1710, ERF, and WSRB.
 It will also allow the ladder to function as a ladder and fully cross-staff an engine/medic at Station 41 with 3 firefighters.
 It will allow the medic unit to respond to nearly all calls by itself instead of a 2-person unit that will need additional resources on some calls. - c.
 Reference/Justification Supported by SOC Pg 3, Pg 9 Findings 4&5, 11, 32-37, 57-59, 61, 65.
 Strategic Plan Goals 1, 2, 3, 5, 7, 8, 13, and 14. - d.
 Time Estimate- 2027/28 - e.
 Cost Estimate \$500,000-750,000 yearly.

-Initiative 4.
-Technical Rescue (Tech) Team Stationed (11)
+4. Technical Rescue (Tech) Team Stationed (11)